My name is Jeff Lewis Bott. I have been researching my family lineage

 Sand Flat Cemetery, Smith Co., TX - Genealogy Project

-I have recently added photocopies of Death Certificates for many people listed on this website.
+On another new subject: I have recently added photocopies of Death Certificates for many people listed on this website.
 Most of the death dates that I have found range from about 1910 through 1976.
 This will be an ongoing process and new photocopies will be added as I find them.
 To view the death certificate, navigate to the person's home card that you have an interest; then, click on the little photo icon.

 Some valuable genealogy information is contained on a death certificate such as: full name, age, birth date, place of birth, death date, place of death, father's full name, mother's first name and maiden name, occupation, cause of death, funeral home, cemetery, etc.

 Of course, the information is only as complete and accurate as the person knows that makes the statements.
 I have found both errors and omissions on death certificates.
 However, this will be true for most genealogy data.
 You must weigh the accuracy of the death certificate against other data that you have for the deceased person.

 My objective in genealogy research is to identify all ancestors and descendants in a particular family tree and to collect, organize and computerize the data on them.
 The basic data includes the individual's name, the date and location of birth, marriage, and death.
 I try to find and copy the original source records when possible.
 Other records and documents include such items as obituaries, newspaper articles, photographs and family stories.
 This data is used to generate an HTML format for website publication.
 Once a family website is published on the Internet, other genealogist and family members are able to locate the information using web search engines and contribute to the family research.

 In years past, we did not need to worry about our personal data, but that was a simpler and safer society when I was a young boy growing up in the Piney Woods of East Texas.
 Today, we must be extremely cautious to prevent misuse of our personal information.
 Identity theft and credit fraud are rampant.